kubernetes/community/sig-security/sig-security-external-audit/README.md

 ## Review of Proposals

 Proposals are reviewed by the subproject proposal reviewers after the RFP closing date.
+An understanding of security audits is required to be a proposal reviewer.

 All proposal reviewers must agree to abide by the **[Security Release Process](https://github.com/kubernetes/security/blob/master/security-release-process.md)**, **[embargo policy](https://github.com/kubernetes/security/blob/master/private-distributors-list.md#embargo-policy)**, and have no [conflict of interest](#conflict-of-interest) the tracking issue.
 This is done by placing a comment on the issue associated with the security audit. e.g. `I agree to abide by the guidelines set forth in the Security Release Process, specifically the embargo on CVE communications and have no conflict of interest`